HemantBK/Customer-Personality-Analysis/README.md

 Any acknowledgments or credits for external libraries, datasets, or resources used in the project can be mentioned here.

 ### Contact Information
-For any questions, suggestions, or issues regarding the project, please contact me at hemantbkgamer@gmail.com
+For any questions, suggestions, or issues regarding the project, please contact me at my mail ID.

 Happy analyzing!